Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 - Oklahoma and its opponents have gone over the current 62.5-point total in six of nine games this season.

-- Baylor's games have gone over 62.5 points in two opportunities this season.
+- Baylor and its opponents have combined to score more than 62.5 points in two games this season.

-- The two teams combine to average 79.2 points per game, 16.7 more than the total in this contest.
+- Saturday's total is 16.7 points lower than the two team's combined 79.2 points per game average.

 - This contest's over/under is 17.7 points greater than the 44.8 these two squads combine to allow per game this season.